normalgamer/TooManyCiphers/README.md

 # Todo list

-- Create wiki explaining the ciphers (?)
+- Document all the algorithms

 - Add more ciphers